 - Quiz Evaluation: The 4 questions answered incorrectly by 100% of the students, have to be re-evaluated or tested on a different batch of students.
 This can help identify the complexity of the question, and improve the testing process.

 - Course Evaluation: The evaluation of student responses for the second test could help improve the course material.
 Student responses can help identify gaps in the course content or teaching process.

 The Importance of Quiz Reports in LearnDash

-But as mentioned above, quizzes or tests provide insight on the training and evaluation process as well.
+But as mentioned above, quiz reporting in LearnDash provides insight into the training and evaluation process as well.

 Apart from the student scores, you’ll need to make a note of additional factors, to evaluate the impact of the training process on your students.
 For example, you’ll need to note:

 - The number of students who attempted the quiz

 - The average score as well as the individual score of students